-Additional program support is provided by the Achelis and Bodman Foundation, Rosenthal Family Foundation, Fledgling Fund, Acton Family Giving, Andrew and Marina Lewin Family Foundation, Genevieve McMillan-Reba Stewart Foundation, NYC Department of Cultural Affairs, Select Equity Group Foundation, Donald A. Pels Charitable Trust, Three Guineas Fund, and The Henry Nias Foundation.
+Additional program support is provided by the Achelis and Bodman Foundation, Rosenthal Family Foundation, Fledgling Fund, Andrew and Marina Lewin Family Foundation, Genevieve McMillan-Reba Stewart Foundation, Select Equity Group Foundation, Donald A. Pels Charitable Trust, Three Guineas Fund, and The Henry Nias Foundation.

 Support is also provided by Magnum Foundation's Circle of Friends and the generosity of individual donors.

 Our programs and projects are produced in collaboration with partners including Magnum Photos, CUNY School of Journalism, the Arab Fund for Arts and Culture, the Brown Institute for Media Innovation, Aperture Foundation, Fourth Arts Block, Mother Jones, ChinaFile, the Prince Claus Fund, FujiFilm, and the Bronx Documentary Center.